kmatt/theme-notes-first/README.md

-# A theme for Taskpaper 3 for those who use notes more than tasks
+# Notes-First theme for Taskpaper 3

 This theme for [Taskpaper 3](http://www.taskpaper.com) is great if you: